Call us at (860) 830-7838 | Send Email

-Mailae Halstead is a licensed therapist at the Behavioral Wellness Clinic.
-She completed her Master's Degree in Clinical Mental Health Counseling at Southern Connecticut State University through their CACREP-approved counseling program.
-Mailae completed an internship is at Bridges Healthcare, a community non-profit clinic in Milford, Connecticut where she provided individual and group therapy in their adult outpatient facility.
+Mailae Halstead is nationally certified, licensed therapist and clinical supervisor at the Behavioral Wellness Clinic.
+She currently supervises Kate Caldwell, Cheryl O’Neill, and Farwa Devji.
+Mailae completed her Master’s degree in Clinical Mental Health Counseling at Southern Connecticut State University through their CACREP-approved counseling program in 2019.

-Mailae received her undergraduate degree from University of New Orleans, with a Bachelor’s of Science in Psychology.
+Mailae received her undergraduate degree from the University of New Orleans, with a Bachelor’s of Science in Psychology.
 During this time, she volunteered as a research assistant in the Developmental Cognitive and Affective Psychophysiological Lab (DCAP), which used electroencephalograms (EEG) to study a variety of conditions, such as binge eating behavior, cognitive control in children, and the impact of violence in video games.
+Her internship was at Bridges Healthcare, a community non-profit clinic in Milford, Connecticut where she provided individual and group therapy in their adult outpatient facility.

 Mailae was born in Houma, Louisiana and is a member of the United Houma Nation — a small Native American tribe indigenous to the southern Louisiana swamplands.
 Although she deeply embraces her creole-native heritage, her namesake is derived from her father's Japanese-Hawaiian background.
 Mailae’s name originates from the wildflowers often used to make Hawaiian leis, which symbolize peace, friendship, and love.